 In the vast international arena of film and television production, creative opportunities abound for students who combine artistry and creativity with a solid education in film theory, criticism, and production techniques.
 A degree in Cinema can be the foundation for a future career as a filmmaker, location manager, editor, camera assistant, writer, producer, casting agent, researcher, or educator.

-The department's production studio features cameras and equipment for students, plus 50 digital editing stations equipped with FinalCut Pro editing software.
-Classes are offered at the intermediate and advanced level, and class sizes are typically small.
+The department's production studio features equipment and cameras for students, plus 50 digital editing stations equipped with Final Cut Pro editing software.
+Intermediate and advanced classes are offered, and class sizes are typically small.

 Students interested in this major need to meet the requirements for admission to the College of Liberal Arts and Sciences.

-In addition, the university's Institute for Cinema and Culture sponsors major film retrospectives, proseminars, and national conferences on a broad spectrum of film matters.
+In addition, the university's Institute for Cinema and Culture sponsors major film retrospectives, pro-seminars, and national conferences on a broad spectrum of film matters.
 It also provides a bank of film information and film materials.